The Thanksgiving Study (And the Science of Your Sleepiness)

 After the participants were lulled by the calming scenes and the riveting rigor of the PVT, they were asked to indicate how tired or alert they felt, on a 7-point Likert scale (shown below).

-The first participants ambled in and were summarily connected to our ABM B-Alert X10, which can give us information about the waves of neural activity while allowing a great amount of free movement (and will obviously be next season’s hottest fashion trend).
+The first participants ambled in and were summarily connected to our ABM B-Alert X10, which can give us information about the waves of neural activity while allowing a great amount of free movement.

 The North American mountain scenes are a pleasant interlude, and allow enough stimulation that the participants aren’t necessarily bored, but aren’t exactly on the edge of their seat either.
 The duration of the film also allows enough time to collect a briefly representative picture of their neural oscillations – enough to know how active their brains are at that time.